-Although it is unclear at this stage, we anticipate the payment will be paid gross by the local authorities – that is, without any tax taken off it before it is paid to you.
+The payment is made gross by the local authorities – that is, without any tax taken off it before it is paid to you.

 - self-employed: you will need to include the payment in your tax return as a receipt of your business and pay any tax through the tax return.
 It is unclear, as yet, where the payment should be included.
-We will seek to clarify this and will put out some further guidance on this in due course.
+We will seek to clarify this and will put out update our guidance on this in due course.

-- employed: HMRC will probably try and collect the tax due by ‘coding’ the payment into your tax code, or if they are unable to do that, will pick it up as income at the end of the tax year in the P800 reconciliation.
+- employed: HMRC will try to collect the tax due by ‘coding’ the payment into your tax code, or if they are unable to do that, will pick it up as income at the end of the tax year in the P800 reconciliation.
+Where this reconciliation shows you have not paid enough tax for 2020/21, your PAYE code for 2021/22 is likely to be changed aiming to collect the tax you owe.
 For more information on how tax codes work, see our guidance in the Tax basics section.
 For more information on the P800 process, see our guidance here.

 It is important that you budget for the fact that, if you have taxable income from other sources in the 2020/21 tax year and it is more than your tax-free personal allowance, you will have to pay tax on the £500 support payment.

 What can I do if my tax code changes and this leaves me without enough pay to live on?

 Where HMRC change your PAYE code before 6 January 2021 to include the £500 test and trace payments, they will aim to collect the tax due on it over the last three months of the tax year.
 You might therefore see your pay for January, February and March reduced.
 Particularly if you have received more than one test and trace payment and had these included in your code, you might find the impact on your after-tax pay is more than you can afford.